 Ensure all your gadgets are fully charged before getting on the bus, and make sure you carry headphones.
 With a flashy bus company like Cruz del Sur in Peru, you're likely to have a tv on the bus with movies that have English subtitles.
 But on a cheaper bus, or any bus in Central America, you're likely to have an assortment of country music clips, all of which will feature a small round latino fellow who has lost the heart of his gorgeous model girlfriend and is pouring his heart out in the middle of a field... with an accordion... they always have an accordion.
 Carry earplugs.

-Most will have a toilet, the cheaper ones that don't will provide toilet stops in the middle of nowhere where you all get out and pee together on the side of the road.
+Most will have a toilet, the cheaper ones that don't will provide toilet stops, occasionally this might be in the middle of nowhere where you all get out and pee together on the side of the road.
 Take toilet paper and hand sanitiser.
-This is often why your hostel will be out of toilet paper, people nick it for the bus ride.
+This is often why your hostel will be out of toilet paper, people take it for the bus ride.
 Regardless of how nice the toilet is on a bus, they're all going to get nasty at some point of the 15 hour+ long bus trip.

 Any long-haul road travel in South America will involve having Snickers bars for breakfast... and lunch... and snacks.
 It's the one staple you seem to find everywhere.
 If you want to avoid this, take food.
 There will be food stops but don't depend on these.
 A food bag is a good idea, keeping it separate to your important things means you can leave it in the hold above your head on the bus.